nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 05.md

 I'm no good with weapons either.
 Alright.
 And I just stare at them.
 Let's see.
 Well, come back to appreciate their parts.

+---

+### Session Play - Part 4

 Alright.
 He should know a little bit about them by now.
-Well, he does he does when he when he says it, you know, he he gives Auer and Sameer a very scrutinizing look, but he gives Carson a little bit of a wink because they've been out together already.
+Well, he does he does when he when he says it, you know, he he gives Auer and Simear a very scrutinizing look, but he gives Karsten a little bit of a wink because they've been out together already.
 So Mhmm.
 Mhmm.

-He's aware of what Carson is able to do.
+He's aware of what Karsten is able to do.
 He says, I am not Perfect.
 Prepared to leave just yet, though.
 When when when do you wanna when do you wanna do this?
 Where where basically possible.

 Yeah.
 Oh, it's so Do you like a night ring?
 Best to move best to move out in in the the early morning if if at all possible.
 How about tomorrow morning?
 That's good.